The Israel Lobby and U.S. Foreign Policy

-The Israel Lobby and U.S. Foreign Policy is a book by John Mearsheimer, Professor of Political Science at the University of Chicago, and Stephen Walt, Professor of International Relations at Harvard Kennedy School at Harvard University, published in late August 2007.
+The Israel Lobby and U.S. Foreign Policy is a book by John Mearsheimer, Professor of Political Science at the University of Chicago, and Stephen Walt, Professor of International Relations at Harvard Kennedy School at Harvard University, published in August 2007.
 It was a New York Times Best Seller.

 The book describes the lobby as a "loose coalition of individuals and organizations who actively work to steer U.S. foreign policy in a pro-Israel direction".
+Mearsheimer and Walt decry what they call misuse of "the charge of anti-Semitism", and argue that pro-Israel groups place great importance on "controlling debate" in American academia.
 The book "focuses primarily on the lobby's influence on U.S. foreign policy and its negative effect on American interests".
 The authors also argue that "the lobby's impact has been unintentionally harmful to Israel as well".

+They argue that the centerpiece of U.S. Middle East policy is its intimate relationship with Israel.
+And the U.S. commitment to Israel is due primarily to the activities of the "Israel Lobby."

 Mearsheimer and Walt argue that although "the boundaries of the Israel lobby cannot be identified precisely", it "has a core consisting of organizations whose declared purpose is to encourage the U.S. government and the American public to provide material aid to Israel and to support its government's policies, as well as influential individuals for whom these goals are also a top priority".
 They note that "not every American with a favorable attitude to Israel is part of the lobby", and that although "the bulk of the lobby is comprised [sic] Jewish Americans", there are many American Jews who are not part of the lobby, and the lobby also includes Christian Zionists.
 They also claim a drift of important groups in "the lobby" to the right, and overlap with the neoconservatives.

 The book was preceded by a paper commissioned by The Atlantic and written by Mearsheimer and Walt.
 The Atlantic rejected the paper, and it was published in London Review of Books.
-The paper attracted considerable controversy, both praise and criticism.
+The paper attracted considerable debate, both praise and criticism.